Amazon::API - A generic base class for AWS Services

 generate_xml(object)

-Generates XML from a Perl object (uses XML::LibXML).
-This seems to
+Generates XML from a Perl object (uses XML::Twig).

 get_api_service(api, options)